Citing and referencing: Images and captions

 Images and captions

-There is no one exact format for captions, what you include will depend on the type of image.
-When images of artworks are included within texts, a caption provides a reference to the artwork.
-When including illustrations of diagrams, maps, photographs etc within texts, a caption provides a description or an explanation of the contents of the illustration.
+• There is no one exact format for captions, what you include will depend on the type of image.
+For example, artwork captions often include titles, while captions for diagrams, photographs etc often include a description or explanation.

-You can also include a List of Figures, in bibliography format, providing the full details.
-For example, you may include the medium/dimensions of artworks, a photographer credit, the physical location of the item (often a gallery or museum), the resource you took the image from (e.g. a book or journal's reference details), a URL, or copyright information (if you are publishing the paper).
+• You can also include a List of Figures, in reference list format, providing the full details of the image.
+For example, the medium/dimensions of artworks, a photographer credit, the physical location of the item (often a gallery or museum), the resource you took the image from (e.g. a book or journal's reference details), a URL, or copyright information (if you are publishing the paper).

 Figure 1.
 Palace of the Governors, Santa Fe, New Mexico.
 Undated photograph, circa 1900.